 Good neighbors for celery

-Companion plants for tomatoes: celery plants
+Good neighbors for tomatoes: celery plants

 Plant cabbage next to celery

-Succession cropping & crop rotation
+Crop rotation & crop rotation

 Growing celery in a raised bed: Planting plan ideas

 Celery is often grown together with tomatoes, cabbages and beans.
 Below you will find an example planting plan for a 1 m x 2 m raised bed.
 As there is less space in the raised bed than in a large bed, less space-consuming species and varieties such as celery (Tall Utah 52/70), kohlrabi (Azurstar) and pole tomatoes (Moneymaker) have been selected.
 Basil (Italian Star) and bush beans (Primavera) are also still in the bed.
-Basil protects tomatoes and celery better against diseases such as mildew and improves the taste.
-Bush beans help to prevent the soil from leaching out due to their nitrogen-fixing properties.